iWinston/typeorm-plus/docs/multiple-connections.md

 ## Using multiple connections

-The simplest way to use multiple databases is to create different multiple connections:
+The simplest way to use multiple databases is to create different connections:

 ```typescript
 import {createConnections} from "typeorm";